iamaditia/iamaditia.github.io/_pages/about.md

 ## About this site

 I built this using Jekyll and it's hosted for free on Github Pages.
-I'm using Minimal Mistakes for the theme, built by [Michael Rose](https://mademistakes.com "Check his awesome blog"){:target="_blank"}.
+I'm using Minimal Mistakes for the theme, made by [Michael Rose](https://mademistakes.com "Check his awesome blog"){:target="_blank"}.

 <div class="notice--info">
   <p><strong>Last updated on:</strong> 18 June 2021</p>